 However, failures or life frustrations in general work out so much better when make a choice to have a positive reaction.
 Well, as positive as you can – sometimes you have to do a 5-minute screaming and crying session then collect yourself and move on.

 In this post I will share with you how I learned and am still learning, to help my small business success grow through adapting from my failures.

 Small Business Success: 5 Ways Failure Made Me Succeed

 1. You learn how to be yourself

 You need to constantly remind yourself that this is your journey with your unique vision.
-True, what you are doing probably has been done before, but it has never be done by you!
+True, what you are doing probably has been done before, but it has never been done by you!

-I promise you will be so much happier when you see your own ideas succeed, because it’s all you!
-Genuinely presenting yourself to your tribe with authentic ideas and products with get you much further then being a total copy cat.
+I promise you will be so much happier when you see your own ideas succeed because it’s all you!
+Genuinely presenting yourself to your tribe with authentic ideas and products with get you much further than being a total copycat.

 2. The beginning plan will never match the end result

 This is a valuable lesson that a lot of people will learn as their small business grows, but won’t fully realize till years later.
 Whatever your vision is now it will change.
 As you grow and change so will your business.
-You may learn to love something you didn’t expect, know about or fall into a new creative passion that life’s journey brings you to.
+You may learn to love something you didn’t expect, or know about or fall into a new creative passion that life’s journey brings you.